-Pictures of Clouds Over The San Bernardino Valley
+Clouds Floating Over The Inland Valley

-73If you ever travel to the San Bernardino Valley, you will discover we often get heavy rain storms that bring amazing cloud formations.
+If you ever travel through the San Bernardino Valley, then you will discover we often get heavy rain storms that bring in amazing cloud formations.
 I took a walk on the east end of the San Bernardino Valley to photograph the beauty of the cloud formations.
 Photographing palm trees, eucalyptus trees, power poles with the clouds in the background was quite amazing.
 Also, I enjoyed looking at the snow on top of the San Bernardino Mountains, which were hard to see because of all of the clouds.
-Traveling to the San Bernardino Valley is quite easy as it is about eighty miles east of Los Angeles, and you can take the metrolink if driving is not your cup of tea.
+Traveling to the San Bernardino Valley is quite easy as it is about eighty miles east of Los Angeles, and you can take the Metrolink if driving is not your cup of tea.
 When you do visit the San Bernardino Valley I highly recommend booking a hotel in the Redlands/Loma Linda area, which is not as developed as the rest of the valley.
-There is beautiful architecture and natural landscapes you can photograph in this area if you enjoy taking pictures as I do.
+There are beautiful architecture and natural landscapes you can photograph in this area if you enjoy taking pictures as I do.
 Also, try to spend a few days up in the San Bernardino Mountains if you want more of a nature experience on your trip to Southern California.

 Map of The San Bernardino Valley

-San Bernardino - The San Bernardino Valley ranges from Rancho Cucamonga in the west to Yucaipa in the east, with the San Bernardino Mountains creating this valley.
+The San Bernardino Valley ranges from Rancho Cucamonga in the west to Yucaipa in the east, with the San Bernardino Mountains creating this valley.

 Taking a walk around the San Bernardino Valley is the perfect way to see many of the beautiful vistas and sights.
 Bring your camera along on your walk, and take pictures of anything that captures your eye.
 Today I took numerous pictures of the billowy clouds above the San Bernardino Valley, which were quite aesthetically pleasing.

-During my early morning walk this morning I was quite awe struck by the beauty of the clouds, which I just had to photograph of course.
+During my early morning walk this morning I was quite awestruck by the beauty of the clouds, which I just had to photograph of course.

 During my walk it was hard to see the San Bernardino Mountains because of the thick cloud cover.
 Nevertheless, I was able to take pictures of the amazing clouds with the snow covered mountains peeking through the gaps.